altomator/Image_Retrieval/README.md

 Usage for face detection:
 >perl toolbox.pl -DF IN -ibm

-Note: the image content is sent to Watson as an IIIF URL.
+Note: the image content is sent to Watson as a IIIF URL.

 The face detection Watson API also outputs cropping and genre detection:
 ```xml